 The American Express Blue Business Cash™ Card is a popular business credit card with no annual fee and a solid cash back rewards program that rewards business owners for everyday purchases they’d make anyway.
-With no annual fee, it works well as a general-purpose business credit card, and its 12-month, 0% APR promotion is great for business owners looking to finance big purchases.
+With no annual fee, it works well as a general-purpose business credit card, and its 12-month, 0% on-going APR promotion is great for business owners looking to finance big purchases.